abinader96/DEIMKit/README.md

     --input-size 320            # Input size for the model
 ```

+> [!TIP]
+> If you are using Pixi, you can run the live inference script with the following command.
+>
+> ```bash
+> pixi run -e gpu-env python scripts/live_inference.py
+>     --onnx model.onnx           # Path to the ONNX model file
+>     --input image.jpg           # Path to the input image file
+>     --class-names classes.txt   # Path to the classes file.
+Each class name should be on a new line.
+>     --input-size 320            # Input size for the model
+>     --gpu                       # Use GPU for inference
+> ```
+> This automatically pull in the `onnxruntime-gpu` package and use the GPU for inference!

 ## Disclaimer
 I'm not affiliated with the original DEIM authors.
 I just found the model interesting and wanted to try it out.
 The changes made here are of my own.
 Please cite and star the original repo if you find this useful.